LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

       SPEC: " ~shared +openmp +tests +cuda cuda_arch=70 %clang@12.0.1 ^cuda@11.5.0"
     extends: .build_and_test_on_lassen

-Here, we enable OpenMP and CUDA, both of which must be enabled to use them, and specify the CUDA target architecture 'sm_70'.
+Here, we enable OpenMP and CUDA, both of which must be enabled to test those RAJA back-ends, and specify the CUDA target architecture 'sm_70'.

 To add a shared configuration, it must be added to the appropriate ``<MACHINE>-build-and-test.yml`` file in the
 `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project.
 Create a branch there, add the job entry, and create a pull request.

+.. important:: The RADIUSS Shared CI project is used by several other projects.
+               When changing a shared configuration file, please make sure the change is OK with those other projects.

 Modifying a configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To change an existing configuration, change the relevant information in the configuration, such variant(s) or target compute architecture, in the appropriate ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file.
-Make sure to also modify the job label, so it is descriptive of the configuration.
+To change an existing configuration, change the relevant information in the configuration in the appropriate ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file.
+Make sure to also modify the job label as needed, so it is descriptive of the configuration (and remains unique!!).

 To modify a shared configuration, it must be changed in the appropriate ``<MACHINE>-build-and-test.yml`` file in the